-Eric Harness is a leader in the efforts of activity based therapy, world-renowned specialist and innovator who works with people with a neurological injury or disorder using activity-based training to recover function.
+Eric Harness is a leader in the efforts of activity based training, world-renowned specialist and innovator who works with people with a neurological injury or disorder using activity-based training to recover function.
 He is based in the US and was recently in Curaçao as one of the speakers during the 3rd Caribbean Spinal Cord Injury Congress.
 He also gave a special training to five staff members of the Alton Paas Foundation, to give activity-based training to help those with a spinal cord injury gain strength and improve their mobility in Curacao and the Caribbean.

 Eric has been giving this activity-based training since 1999.
 He co-founded and help develop an other Activity based training facility in California offering a program aimed at helping people with spinal cord injuries through activity-based training.
 Alton, together with two others, attended this program a few years ago where they met Eric.
 In 2013, Eric visited Curaçao for the first time where he spoke about that program during a fundraiser Gala Dinner.
 This year, Eric came to give a lecture during the seminar to better explain what the activity-based training entails and why it is so important.
 As an added bonus he also gave the training to the five staff members.